The amount of your Home Equity Line of Credit (HELOC) is based on the value of your home. A MVFCU HELOC has the following criteria:

 First – Determine the Value of your Home

 For a rough estimate you may use the borough/municipality's assessed value for your home.
-A fee appraisal may be necessary.
+An appraisal by a certified appraiser may be necessary.

 Next – Determine the Type of HELOC for which you can Apply